Australasian Cinema > films > That Certain Something, 1941

-Having watched That Certain Something (Clarence G. Badger, 1941) it occurred to me that one type of film for which I hadn’t created a list of what I’ll call ‘metafilms’.
-By that, I mostly mean simply films that are to some extent about making a film – as well as films that experiment/play with the medium as such.
+Having watched That Certain Something (Clarence G. Badger, 1941) it occurred to me that there was a type of film - which I’ll call ‘metafilm’ - for which I hadn’t created a list .
+By that, I mostly mean simply films that are to some extent about making a film - as well as films that experiment/play with the medium as such.

 Clarence Badger came out of retirement in Sydney to direct this undistinguished film for a new company, Argosy, formed by principals formerly involved in National Productions.
 Badger's basic idea of 'That Certain Something - a Perfect Blending of Heart, Mind and Loveliness, as Mystical and Refreshing as a day in Spring', was clearly an attempt to recapture the success of his Hollywood hit with Clara Bow, It (1927).
 His story also offered a bitter view of the Australian film world, with the director, Grimble, harassed by a committee of uninformed and nervous investors, and struggling with incompetent actors and poseurs seeking to boost their ego and social status.
 Pike & Cooper: 194.